peteroupc/peteroupc.github.io/bernapprox.md

 >    - the $(n-1)$-th derivative of $f$ is Lipschitz continuous with Lipschitz constant at most $Bl^n n^{\gamma n}$.
 >
 >    _Gevrey's hierarchy_ with $\gamma=1$ is the class of functions equaling power series (see next section).
-> 3. Tsai and Farouki (2001, section 3.2)[^18], describes how to rewrite a polynomial of degree $m$ in Bernstein form to a polynomial of higher degree in Bernstein form.
-This is also known as _degree elevation_.

 <a id=Taylor_Polynomials_for_Smooth_Functions></a>
 ### Taylor Polynomials for "Smooth" Functions